 There's a First World.
 There's a Third World.
-Is There a Second World?
+What's the Second World?

 We often hear about the plights of the Third World, and most of us have our share of First World problems.
 But is there something in between—a Second World?